(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Should You Invest in Cryptocurrency?

-Now with a general understanding of cryptocurrencies and how they work, you are in a better position to decide to invest in them or not.
+Now with a general understanding of cryptocurrencies and how they work, you're in a better position to decide whether to invest in them or not.

 Every investment opportunity comes with an inherent risk/reward consideration.
 If you were to speak to 10 cryptocurrency experts, you would likely get ten different recommendations.
 There's nothing wrong with that.

 It's incumbent on you to decide how much risk you're willing to take for a possible big return.
 We use the term possible big return because most of these coins sit in uncharted realms.

 We simply have little information to determine how high the highs can be; knowing full well the downside is a total loss of value.

 As a rule of thumb, you must first decide how viable you think digital currencies will be in the future.

 Those investors who are pro-crypto are betting on the increasing use of the currency.

 All indications are a fast-growing number of entities (people/merchants) are moving towards the exclusive use of digital payments, trending away from conventional fiat currencies.

 They want businesses and consumers to start using Bitcoin as a popular medium of exchange to increase the demand while supply stays constant; thus increasing the value of each Bitcoin.